-Update:The makers of the awesome Super Soft paper have been having a bit of difficulty with their suppliers.
-After finding a new supplier they are now the testing phases and have given the incredibly rough estimate of Fall 2016 before a full production might be made available.
+Continued Stock Situation:The makers of the awesome Super Soft paper have been having a lot of difficulty with their suppliers.
+After finding a new supplier they are now the testing phases and have not been able to give us a reliable due date for a full production run.

 Take anything you print on an INK JET PRINTER and with a home iron or heat press and transfer the image to fabric or clothing.